EricLBuehler/xlora/README.md

 - Easy-to-use API: `add_mole_to_model`

 ## Installation
-Until a pip release is uploaded, `git clone` this repositiory and run `pip install -e .`.
+Pending a pip release, `git clone` this repository and run `pip install -e .`.